 - 3.2 Additional and Supplemental: Family and Community Communication, Empowerment, and Engagement reported estimated actual expenditures through June 30, 2023 is \$1,530,815, resulting in a 78% under expenditure of allocated funds.
 The reason for this is due to the Family Resource Center Hubs not be planned and implemented. - 3.3 Student Attendance and Accountability reported estimated actual expenditures through June 30, 2023 is \$800,000, resulting in a 100% over expenditure of allocated funds.
-The reason for this is due to the negotiated Memorandum of Understanding (MOU) increasing the financial obligation for two years.
-The correct allocation is included in the 2023-2024 LCAP. - 3.4 Additional and Supplemental: Student Attendance and Accountability reported estimated actual expenditures through June 30, 2023 is \$890,749, resulting in a 61% under expenditure of allocated funds.
-The reason for this is due to purchasing deadline limitations and staffing shortage challenges.
+The reason for this is due to the wrong allocated total being presented as staff was unaware of the negotiated Memorandum of Understanding (MOU) increasing the financial obligation for two years.
+Staff will confer with revise the allocation based on the mutually agreed upon MOU for the 23-24 LCAP. - 3.4 Additional and Supplemental: Student Attendance and Accountability reported estimated actual expenditures through June 30, 2023 is \$890,749, resulting in a 61% under expenditure of allocated funds.
+The reason for this is due to the inability to fill vacant positions and school sites delayed entering purchase requisitions for purchases until district deadline reminders were sent out.